samuggi/Whisper-WebUI-Kr/README.md

 - python : [https://www.python.org/downloads/](https://www.python.org/downloads/)
 - FFmpeg :  [https://ffmpeg.org/download.html](https://ffmpeg.org/download.html)

-After installing FFmpeg, **make sure to add the `FFmpeg/bin` folder to your system PATH!**
+FFmpeg설치후 **반드시 `FFmpeg/bin` folder to your PATH설정!!**

 ## Automatic Installation
-If you have satisfied the prerequisites listed above, you are now ready to start Whisper-WebUI.
+If you have satisfied the prerequisites listed above, you are now ready to start Whisper-WebUI-Kr.

 1. Run `Install.bat` from Windows Explorer as a regular, non-administrator user.
 2. After installation, run the `start-webui.bat`.
 (It will automatically download the model if it is not already installed.)